mzpqnxow/grsec-debian-linode/README.md

 From https://grsecurity.net/download.php#test: grsecurity-3.1-4.4.54-201703150048.patch or the test patch if you don't pay the ransom Bradley demands due to Linus being rude to him
 From kernel.org: linux-4.4.54.tar.xz

+Don't forget to get the GPG signatures for each file and test their validity

 ```
 # cd /usr/src